Glencaple Quay: History

 William Maxwell, Earl of Nithsdale in 1746 gave land at Glencaple for the quay, built with stone from his Bankend quarries to the Dumfries Town Council, in return for which he had free passage for his goods and stock over the toll bridge at Dumfries.
 The name 'Glencaple' derived from the Gaelic for 'The Mare's Glen'.

 Warehouses were also built and Glencaple developed into a thriving port with ships sailing to America and the West Indies.
 The first quay was built in 1746 and later the harbour was re-built as part of the 1800s improvements to the Port of Dumfries.

 The first ship to tie up at Glencaple Quay was the ‘Success’ with a cargo of American tobacco.
 Other items imports were timber from the Baltic, coal and lime from Cumberland, grocery items from Liverpool and rum, dried fruit and port wine from Spain.
 Animal bones, which were processed locally, such as at Kingholm Quay, to produce fertiliser.
 Later passenger ships and steamers ran regularly between Glencaple and Liverpool.
 The early 1800s saw a significant amount of emigration to the colonies from the area, especially to Canada.
 Newspapers at the time advertised ships sailing regularly from Glencaple and Carsethorn and these returned with cargoes of salted fish and timber.
 The quay still saw some traffic in 1976.

 Farm produce was the main export, such as potatoes, with heavy taxes having to be paid on certain imported goods, which resulted in a very active smuggling trade and the poet Robert Burns who lived in Dumfries from 1791 to 1796, working as an Excise Officer or Gauger, may have visited Glencaple Quay on official business.
 Burns's friend and physician Dr William Maxwell had been brought up at Kirconnell House, on the west bank of the Nith, with its own private jetty.

 A Small Schooner called the 'Clys' belonging to a Cumberland trader was wrecked and sank on the South Side of the Blackshaw Bank.
 Its South Mast remained above the Surface of the sand and it made a useful navigation point until all visible remains were removed by the tide and waves.

-The shipping trade in the area declined rapidly throughout the late 19th century and WWI saw the port of Dumfries come to a virtal standstill and by WW2 only some older vessels were laying-up at Glencaple.
+The shipping trade in the area declined rapidly throughout the late 19th century and WWI saw the port of Dumfries come to a virtual standstill and by WW2 only some older vessels were laying-up at Glencaple.
 Silting of the river, competition from the railway and the increase in use of larger ships that could not navigate the river were other contributory factors.